jamesrharwood/equator-guidelines-website/guideline_repos/strobe/items/10_study_size.md

 ---
-id: 10_study_size
+id: study-size
 title: "10.
 Study size"
+checklist:
+    text: Explain how the study size was arrived at.
 ---
-Explain how the study size was arrived at
+Explain how the study size was arrived at.

 ## Read More